CVE-2007-1860: mod_jk double-decoding

 Architecture

-However, to be available from most users, the server needs to be available on port 80 (or 443 for https), that is one of the reasons that developers use Apache to "proxy" the requests made to port 80, to Tomcat running on a higher port.
+On Unix/Linux systems, Tomcat cannot be run on port 80 unless it's started as root, which is not a good idea since Tomcat does not drop privileges and will be running as root (as opposed to Apache which drops privileges during startup).
+However, to be available from most users, the server needs to be available on port 80 (or 443 for https), that is one of the reasons that developers use Apache to "proxy" requests made to port 80, to Tomcat running on a higher port.

 This configuration can also be used to:

-• Serve static content directly from Apache and limit Tomcat's load;
+• Serve static content directly from Apache and limit Tomcat's load.

 • Load balance requests between two or more Tomcat servers.